ddddddeon/parse-me/README.md

 ## Installation

 This module is ~10 lines of code.
-Installing this via npm would be vulgar. :)
+Taking this on as a frivolous npm dependency would be vulgar. :)

 ```
 npm install --save git+https://github.com/ddddddeon/parse-me.git